 - In the reporting tools menu bar, click on the text icon (looks like a boxed in A).

 - Click onto a blank area in your report.
 In the text area, type "Product Inventory Watchlist".

 - Highlight the text in the text area and in the Text Properties panel, increase the font size to 32px.
 You may need to adjust your text box so it fits correctly.

 From the menu bar, select Insert > Table.
 Click onto the report to drop your table.
 Feel free to adjust the size of this table and the width of the columns.

-In the new Data and Style panel that opens, specify the following in the Data tab:
+In the new Chart panel that opens, specify the following in the Setup tab:

-- If productSKU is not present in the Dimension section, click productSKU from the Available fields section and drag it to the Add dimension field.
+- If productSKU is not present in the Dimension section, click productSKU from the Data field section and drag it to the Add dimension field.

 - In the Metric section, if present, remove Record count as a Metric by clicking x.

 - Add stockLevel to the Metric area.